GCP-Architecture-Guides/csa-certificate-authority-service/README.md

 1. Identify the compromise based on alerting & reporting design
 2. Establish clear understanding of what occurred
-    a.
-Who detected the incident.
+    - Who detected the incident.
-    b.
-If available, who perpetrated the incident.
+    - If available, who perpetrated the incident.
-    c.
-When the CA was compromised.
+    - When the CA was compromised.
-    d.
-Where the incident occurred.
+    - Where the incident occurred.
-    e.
-Which Roots, sub-CAs and the number of end-user certificates affected by the incident.
+    - Which Roots, sub-CAs and the number of end-user certificates affected by the incident.
-    f.
-The believed underlying cause of the incident.
+    - The believed underlying cause of the incident.
-    g.
-What remedial measures were taken or will be taken to address the underlying cause of the incident.
+    - What remedial measures were taken or will be taken to address the underlying cause of the incident.
-    h.
-A list of certificates and domains involved in the breach.
+    - A list of certificates and domains involved in the breach.
-    i.
-How was the incident detected?
+    - How was the incident detected?
-    j.
-Detailed description of the exploit.
+    - Detailed description of the exploit.
-    k.
-Details about what infrastructure was compromised.
+    - Details about what infrastructure was compromised.
-    l.
-Details about how the infrastructure was compromised.
+    - Details about how the infrastructure was compromised.
-    m.
-A detailed timeline of events.
+    - A detailed timeline of events.
-    n.
-Was the vulnerability detected by normal operations?
+    - Was the vulnerability detected by normal operations?
 If it was not, why?
-    o.
-Was the vulnerability discovered in the most-recent audit?
+    - Was the vulnerability discovered in the most-recent audit?
 If yes, was the vulnerability remediated?
 If the vulnerability was not remediated, why not?
-    p.
-Was this vulnerability detected by the most-recent audit?
+    - Was this vulnerability detected by the most-recent audit?
 If not, please explain why.
-    q.
-What policy changes need to be made?
+    - What policy changes need to be made?
-    r.
-Any other information appropriate.
+    - Any other information appropriate.

 3. Activate the incident response team
 4. Contain and isolate the impacted CA environment